 Two different economic forces are driving REITs right now

-Economic forces that work at cross-purposes to each other are driving the commercial REIT sector.
+Economic forces that work at cross-purposes to each other are driving the commercial real estate investment trust (or REIT) sector.
 This is similar to the situation that non-agency mortgage REITs are facing.

 Interest rates and credit

 The REIT sector uses a lot of leverage.
-It tends to sail close to the wind.
-Given that these REITs must pay out 90% of their income as dividends, they’re unable to build up big cash cushions.
+The REITs have to payout 90% of their income as dividends.
+As a result, they aren’t able to build up big cash cushions.
 This limitation leaves REITs at the mercy of the credit markets.

-REITs use leverage since the cap rates on various strategies are usually somewhat small.
-When interest rates rise, their cost of funds rise as well—especially if the increase happens at the short end of the curve.
+REITs use leverage because the cap rates on various strategies are usually small.
+When interest rates rise, their cost of funds increase as well—especially if the increase happens at the short end of the curve.

 Implications for mall REITs